sara-sabr/ITStrategy/_pages/en/strategy-target-solution-delivery-model.md

 ## Appendix F - Statistics regarding Large IT-Enabled Projects

-The following are statistics and references regarding the problems and success rates of large IT-enabled Projects.
+The following are statistics and references regarding the problems and success rates of large IT-enabled projects.

 **1) Standish Group study**

-The Standish Group, a research advisory organization that focuses on software development performance[^16], found that “of 3,555 projects from 2003 to 2012 that had labor costs of at least $10 million, only 6.4% were successful.
+The Standish Group, a research advisory organization that focuses on software development performance[^16], found that “of 3,555 projects from 2003 to 2012 that had labour costs of at least $10 million, only 6.4% were successful.
 The Standish data showed that 52% of the large projects were “challenged” meaning they were over budget, behind schedule or didn't meet user expectations.
 The remaining 41.4% were failures — they were either abandoned or started anew from scratch."[^17]